Milankovitch cycles: Orbital eccentricity

 Example orbit with 0.5 eccentricity.
 Earth's orbit is much less eccentric.

 The Earth's orbit approximates an ellipse.
 Eccentricity measures the departure of this ellipse from circularity.
 The shape of the Earth's orbit varies between nearly circular (theoretically the eccentricity can hit zero) and mildly elliptical (highest eccentricity was 0.0679 in the last 250 million years).
+Using e = 0.0679 and a = 1 AU: Perihelion ≈ 140 million km and Aphelion ≈ 160 million km, with a variance of ≈ 20 million km.
+This would mean a 13% variation in solar distance (and ~30% variation in solar intensity due to the inverse-square law), much more pronounced than today's ~3–7% intensity change.

-Its geometric or logarithmic mean is 0.0019.
+Earth's eccentricity's geometric or logarithmic mean is 0.0019.
 The major component of these variations occurs with a period of 405,000 years (eccentricity variation of ±0.012).
 Other components have 95,000-year and 124,000-year cycles (with a beat period of 400,000 years).
 They loosely combine into a 100,000-year cycle (variation of −0.03 to +0.02).
 The present eccentricity is 0.0167 and decreasing.

 Eccentricity varies primarily due to the gravitational pull of Jupiter and Saturn.
 The semi-major axis of the orbital ellipse, however, remains unchanged; according to perturbation theory, which computes the evolution of the orbit, the semi-major axis is invariant.
 The orbital period (the length of a sidereal year) is also invariant, because according to Kepler's third law, it is determined by the semi-major axis.
 Longer-term variations are caused by interactions involving the perihelia and nodes of the planets Mercury, Venus, Earth, Mars, and Jupiter.

 Effect on temperature

-The semi-major axis is a constant.
+The semi-major axis of Earth's orbit is functionally constant.
 Therefore, when Earth's orbit becomes more eccentric, the semi-minor axis shortens.
 This increases the magnitude of seasonal changes.

-The relative increase in solar irradiation at closest approach to the Sun (perihelion) compared to the irradiation at the furthest distance (aphelion) is slightly larger than four times the eccentricity.
+The relative increase in solar irradiation at closest approach to the Sun (perihelion) compared to the irradiation at the furthest distance (aphelion) is slightly larger than twice the eccentricity.
 For Earth's current orbital eccentricity, incoming solar radiation varies by about 6.8%, while the distance from the Sun currently varies by only 3.4% (5.1 e6km).

 Perihelion presently occurs around 3 January, while aphelion is around 4 July.
 When the orbit is at its most eccentric, the amount of solar radiation at perihelion will be about 23% more than at aphelion.
 However, the Earth's eccentricity is so small (at least at present) that the variation in solar irradiation is a minor factor in seasonal climate variation, compared to axial tilt and even compared to the relative ease of heating the larger land masses of the northern hemisphere.